 This is not intended to be an in-depth article on the management of back pain.
-Rather, Dr Bernard Brom shares his personal views on this problem views on his problems and shares what he has learnt about the back in over 30 years of practice as a doctor of Integrative Medicine.
+Rather, Dr Bernard Brom shares his personal views on this problem and shares what he has learnt about the back in over 30 years of practice as a doctor of Integrative Medicine.

 The pain is usually localised to the left or right side of the back, but it may be centrally placed.
 It may radiate down the leg, or even be confined to the leg or foot only.
 Radiating pain usually suggests that there is pressure on a nerve, and if the pain radiates down the leg, the condition is called sciatica.
 The sciatic nerve is a pencil-thick nerve emerging from the spine, and it can be pressed on by the disc between the vertebrae or by some bony outgrowth.